-Excavations to the West of Gogar Mains, Edinburgh
+Excavations to the west of Gogar Mains, Edinburgh

-Keyword(s): pit, corn drying kiln, post hole, palisaded enclosure
+Keywords: pit, corn drying kiln, post hole, palisaded enclosure

-Period(s): Bronze Age, Early Medieval, Neolithic, Iron Age
+Periods: Bronze Age, early medieval, Neolithic, Iron Age

-Permissions: Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-No Derivatives licence.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.